Kong/insomnia/packages/insomnia-smoke-test/README.md

 ## Quick-start

+Prerequisites:

+- Clone the project
+- Run `npm run bootstrap`

-To run Smoke tests:
+To run all tests:

-- In one terminal window run `npm run watch:app`
+- In one terminal run: `npm run watch:app`
 - In another terminal run: `npm run test:smoke:dev`

+To run single tests:

-To run individual tests, you can filter by the file or test title, for example `npm run test:smoke:dev -- oauth`
+- Filter by the file or test title, e.g. `npm run test:smoke:dev -- oauth`

 ## Debugging and Developing Tests locally